valor-software/tslint-config-valorsoft/readme.md

  - `import-blacklist` - https://palantir.github.io/tslint/rules/import-blacklist/

 Disabled:
 - `no-parameter-properties` because it is very convenient to use `constructor(private inject:Service)`
 - `no-null-keyword` null should be used to clean references
 - `no-require-imports` - `require` is sometimes useful
 - `object-literal-sort-keys` not really useful
 - `completed-docs` forcing writing a docs, usually leads to low or harmful copy paste style documentation
 - `file-header` up to you
 - `no-parameter-properties` reading the docs is the best way to avoid confusion
+- `prefer-for-of` bad performance
+- `prefer-object-spread` bad performance
+- `no-magic-numbers` up to you

 TBD:
 - `promise-function-async` https://palantir.github.io/tslint/rules/promise-function-async/